solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     -   Microsoft only recommends this change for database instances with more than 335 GB of provisioned storage
-    -   Learn more from the [Microsoft documentation][79] ## Caching
+    -   Learn more from the [Microsoft documentation][75]

+## Caching

 Utilizing resources such as CPU, memory, disk (read/write access) and network can factor into how long an application request takes to process.
 Being able to remove actions that are deterministic (ex: the same function/API call does not change), within a certain set of time is an important pattern to implement in your various application layers.
-Ultimately, it is time that is trying to be saved, either for the application itself, or the users using the application.
+Ultimately, caching saves time, either for the application itself, or for the users using the application.

 Caching is the process of preventing things that don't need to happen more than once or can be more efficiently delivered to a user via some